-Guide to Sailing Clothing, by Dan Stanciu of the Sailing Clothing Store in Cowes.
+Guide to buying Sailing Clothing, by Dan Stanciu of the Sailing Clothing Store in Cowes.

 Whatever stage of your sailing adventure you find yourself at, you need the right gear to fulfil your potential.

 Buying sailing clothing for the first time can be quite intimidating due to some of the technical functionality.
 This is why we have created a short guide to help you navigate your way around.

 There are four main categories of sailing gear, based on your level of sailing activity:

 - Inshore sailing – lightweight, lower collar and the fabric is more breathable to suit wearing for day use;

 - Coastal sailing – slightly heavier, more collar protection/hood system and the fabric is more breathable to allow longer use;

 - Offshore sailing – highly breathable fabrics to be worn continuously, reinforced protection in the seat/knee areas and full face protection collars;

 - Ocean sailing – Gore-tex (waterproof/breathable fabric membrane) and ultra-heavyweight fabrics.

 Remember always think – safety first!